-SIGs support the EAUN board with their expertise/special interest about e.g. Prostate, Bladder or Incontinence.
-They advise on guidelines, lectures, speakers, enquiries from members or companies, write articles in the EAUN newsletter, etc. They build up a network and enhance their own knowledge at the same time.
+SIGs support the EAUN board with their expertise/special interest about e.g. Prostate cancer, Bladder cancer, Incontinence or Endourology.
+They advise on guidelines, lectures, speakers, enquiries from members, EAU offices, other societies or companies, write articles in the EAUN newsletter, etc. They build up a network and enhance their own knowledge at the same time.

 - A SIG group is formed by nurses (or other health care professionals) with special experiences in one particular part of the urology field.

 - Every SIG group will have a chair who should act as the connector between the group and the responsible person within the EAUN board, with yearly reports highlighting ideas and outcomes from each SIG.

 - The groups will work autonomous and will have the freedom to work on relevant topics.

 - If the number of members exceeds 25 a co-chair should be named.

 - Members can be invited to step into a group at any time.
 They do not need to be approved by the general assembly (the EAUN members).

 - There is not a specific term for being a member of a group, nor is membership restricted to one group.

 - SIG members can be invited based on the information in our membership database, they can apply themselves or they can be invited by the SIG chair or EAUN board members.